openhive-network/devportal/_tutorials-python/using_keys_securely.md

 ---
 title: 'PY: Using Keys Securely'
 position: 1
-description: "Learn how Steem-Python library handles transaction signing with user's key and how to securely manage your private keys."
+description: "Learn how Hive-Python library handles transaction signing with user's key and how to securely manage your private keys."
 layout: full
 canonical_url: using_keys_securely.html
 ---